What to Put in a Hip Flask

 These are excellent.
 But there is a modern option that deserves a place in every flask.

-Why gin and fortified wine work in a flask
+Why gin and Dubonnet work in a flask

 The modern British choice: G&D